 The Buffer type parameter specifies the type of RAM to be used to capture the on-chip signal data.
-The default value is FPGA Memory; the hapsram setting configures the IICE to use extended daughter board DDR3 or SRAM memory.
-For more information, see Chapter 4, HAPS Deep Trace Debug.
+The only available setting is FPGA Memory.

 Sample Depth

 The Sample depth parameter specifies the amount of data captured for each sampled signal.
 Sample depth is limited by the capacity of the FPGAs implementing the design, but must be at least 8 due to the pipelined architecture of the IICE.